Business Registration in Bangalore: Pvt Ltd, LLP or OPC: What to Choose?

 • GST compliance is same as that of a Private Limited Company, that is: GSTR-1, GSTR-3B monthly or quarterly, and GSTR-9 annual return by 31st December.

-For One Person Company:
+Compliance for One Person Company:

 • Must fill Form INC-20A within 180 days of incorporation.